MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - From the Office Insiders program:

-    - MacOS computers that use Office for Mac 2016
+    - MacOS computers that use Word, PowerPoint, and Excel from Office for Mac 2016

-    - iOS and Android devices that use Word, Excel, and PowerPoint from Office Mobile.
+    - iOS and Android devices that use Word and PowerPoint from Office Mobile.

 - Clients from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/azure/information-protection/develop/mip/mip-sdk-reference)